intellivoid/Socialvoid-Standard-Documentation/Errors/README.md

 ### Message
-A message explains more details about the error, while the same error can occure for Situation A and B; Situation B may have a different reason for the same error.
+A message explains more details about the error, while the same error can occur for Situation A and B; Situation B may have a different reason for the same error.
 This should not be used as a way to identify the error and usually serves the purpose of troubleshooting or displaying the error to the user.